prestodb/presto/CONTRIBUTING.md

 ### Building the Documentation

-To learn how to build the docs, see the [docs README](presto-docs/README.md).
+To learn how to build the docs, see the [presto-docs README](presto-docs/README.md).

 ### Building the Web UI